 Round Three Projects

-Regional Renewable Roadmaps - $1 million to develop a suite of Regional Renewable Roadmaps to maximise each region's opportunities to participate in and benefit from Victoria's energy transition.
+Four Regional Renewable Roadmaps - A total of $1.1 million to develop a suite of Regional Renewable Roadmaps to maximise each region's opportunities to participate in and benefit from Victoria's energy transition.
 These roadmaps will be developed by communities for Grampians, Loddon Mallee, Barwon South West and East Gippsland regions.

 Delta Energy Systems (Australia) has been awarded $210,000 for its $969,067 project titled 'Delta Solar Vehicle Charging, seeding a new industry in Victoria'.
 Delta have been developing PV electric vehicle charging prototypes since 2015 with CSIRO.
 Focusing on fleet, domestic and light commercial markets.
 This project is the final stage of the development of this technology; a successful project will bring two new charging platforms to market.